 "I needed a bank that aligned with my values," says Ella, who opened her personal account with Starling this summer.
 As a digital, largely paperless bank with no branches, Starling has a lower carbon footprint than many high street banks.

-Starling does not invest in or take investment from any fossil-fuel based energy companies, arms companies or tobacco companies, among others.
+Starling does not invest in fossil-fuel based energy companies, arms companies or tobacco companies, among others.
 All four of our offices run on renewable energy and our employees are committed to recycling where possible.

 Our partnership with Trillion Trees, a joint venture between BirdLife International, Wildlife Conservation Society and WWF that aims to save, protect and re-grow one trillion trees by 2050, means that every time a Starling customer recommends us to someone new and they open an account, we plant a tree as a thank you.